 But Tarcisius held firm.
 He would not let go.

-A Roman soldier, drawn by the noise, arrived and scattered the crowd.
-On the ground, he found the battered body of the child.
-He too was a Christian – but in secret.
-He bent down and lifted Tarcisius in his arms.
+A Roman soldier arrived, drawn by the commotion.
+He scattered the gang.
+On the ground lay the small, battered body.
+This soldier too was a Christian, but in secret.
+He bent down, took Tarcisius into his arms.
 The boy was breathing with difficulty.

 “What are you carrying?” the soldier asked softly.